8i8/conf/README.md

 //  Flags
 // ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-var intie = `This is the very default value in the most simple mode, to test if another way of writing the messages might be better.`
+var intie = `This is a very default value in the most simplest of modes, such as to test if another way of writing the messages might be better.`

-var thing = `This is the default string thing, so as to best exemplify the use of this package in its current state I thought it best to write something very wordy here.`
+var thing = `This is the default string thing, best exemplify amply in the use of this package, given its current state; Here I also thought it best to write something very wordy.`
 ```

 GNU Lesser General Public License v3 (LGPL-3.0)